ISTESRMNCR/CODE-CAMP-2020/content/judges/PrasonDavid/index.md

 > ### Motivation Quote
 > Never delete your code , comment it, You never know your Manager’sRequirement

+## Where can we find him?

+- Connect with him on [LinkedIn](https://www.linkedin.com/in/prasoon-david-5152a8165)

 WE ARE HAPPY TO HAVE HIM AS A JUDGE IN CODE CAMP 1.0